monkeyman79/dfsimage/readme.rst

 renaming files or changing disk title and transferring data between disk images.

-The ``dfsimage`` module also supports *MMB* files. *MMB* files are containers for large number of ``.ssd`` disk images, designed for storing disk images on a MMC or SD card.
+The ``dfsimage`` module also supports *MMB* files. *MMB* files are containers for large number of *.ssd* disk images, designed for storing disk images on a MMC or SD card.
 All commands that work with *.ssd* FILES can be also used on a disk image contained within an MMB file.
-Index of disk image within MMB file can be either specified using `index`__ option, or appended to MMB file name, following a colon character, e.g. ``beeb.mmb:12``.
-Commands |list|_, |dump|_ and |digest|_ can take a range of disk images, e.g. ``beeb.mmb:10-20``.
-In that case command will be applied to all *initialized* disk image in specified range.
+Index of a disk image within an MMB file can be either specified using `index`__ option, or appended to the MMB file name, following a colon character, e.g. ``beeb.mmb:12``.
+Commands |list|_, |dump|_ and |digest|_ can take a range of disk images, e.g. ``beeb.mmb:10-20`` or entire *MMB* file.
+In that case command will be applied to all *initialized* disk image in the specified range.

 There are few commands intended specially for MMB files, such as |donboot|_ or
 |drecat|_.